 As soon as a child is born, our lives change in so many ways.
 In most cases, our life becomes centered around the newborn baby.
-When raising healthy children, it becomes our top priority to ensure that they are raised with maximum care, support and facilities that we could possibly provide them.
+When raising healthy children, it becomes our top priority to ensure that they are raised with the maximum care, support, and facilities that we could possibly provide them.
 When raising a healthy child, it is not enough just to raise a physically healthy child, but we should also think about ways to make the child emotionally healthy as well.

 The way a child behaves today has changed quite a bit since our childhood days.
-Changes in our society also influence the way a child is being brought up today.
+Changes in our society also influence the way a child is brought up today.
 We have more concerns about our children than what our parents did when we were growing up because of our busy lifestyles and parents today often find it difficult to spend quality time with their children.
 There is also a growing influence of electronic media on a child’s mental and emotional development that often tends to have negative impacts on children.

-We are going to compile here some techniques of raising emotionally healthy kids, which are commonly believed by child psychologists, experts and scientists around the world.
+We are going to compile here some techniques of raising emotionally healthy kids, which are commonly believed by child psychologists, experts, and scientists around the world.
 These tips will help you raise emotionally healthy and intelligent children.
 They are also easy to follow, and you can start seeing changes in your children right away.

 “Feeling understood triggers soothing biochemicals; that neural pathway you’re strengthening each time he feels soothed is what he’ll use to soothe himself as he gets older.” –Dr. Laura Markham